Basic query for Java code¶

 Remove false positive results¶

 Browsing the results of our basic query shows that it could be improved.
-Among the results you are likely to find examples of if
+For example, you may find results for code like:

 }